 We hope through reading this, you’ll see it’s easier than you think.
 It’s a matter of understanding how this versatile herb grows in and reacts to its environment.

 In a hurry?
 My favorite soil mix is 1/2 Fox Farm potting soil mixed with 1/2 perlite for better drainage.
 It's all-natural and has all the nutrients your rosemary plant needs to grow and thrive.

 Understanding Your Rosemary Soil Needs

-I once heard an experienced gardener say that ‘rosemary only grows when you don’t care about it’.
+I once heard an experienced gardener say that “rosemary only grows when you don’t care about it.”

-One important thing to know about rosemary is that it’s really quite flexible when it comes to the acidity of the soil it resides in.
+Here is one important thing you must know about rosemary.
+It’s pretty flexible regarding the acidity of the soil it resides in.

-The Ideal Soil for Rosemary:
+The Ideal Soil For Rosemary: